I’ll never forget that moment:

-To make it even easier to buy that service, you need a buy button embedded right on your site that lets visitors process their payment and agree to terms.
+And to make it even easier to buy that service, you can embed a buy button embedded right on your site that lets visitors process their payment and agree to terms.
 This can be done with a calendar tool like Calendly or Acuity (so they can schedule a time slot), or with a cart tool like ClickFunnels, Snipcart, or SamCart.

 But let me be real with you…